Large deviations for systems with non-uniform structure: Introduction

+The criteria we introduce can be verified for many shift spaces including $S$-gap shifts, $\beta$-shifts, and their factors, using a large class of equilibrium states as reference measures.
+For $\beta$-shifts, large deviations was previously known only in the case that the reference measure is the measure of maximal entropy (MME) \cite{PfS}.
+For $S$-gap shifts, and subshift factors of $\beta$-shifts and $S$-gap shifts, these are the first results on large deviations.

-The primary goal of this paper is to establish conditions under which a class of dynamical systems with non-uniform structure can be treated using the orbit-gluing approach.
-A significant difficulty in applying either the functional approach or the orbit-gluing approach in the non-uniform setting is to obtain the necessary thermodynamic results, in particular existence and uniqueness of equilibrium states and some version of the Gibbs property.
-The recent work of \cite{CT, CT2} has provided the necessary thermodynamic groundwork to make this approach tractable for a large class of symbolic systems, by giving conditions for a potential $\ph$ to have a unique equilibrium state with the weak Gibbs property \ref{A.Gibbs} -- we state these in Theorem \ref{thm:CT}.
+The recent work of \cite{CT, CT2} has provided the necessary groundwork to make our criteria verifiable for a large class of symbolic systems, by giving conditions for a potential $\ph$ to have a unique equilibrium state with the weak Gibbs property \ref{A.Gibbs} -- we state these in Theorem \ref{thm:CT}.
+In particular, for $\beta$-shifts, we proved in \cite{CT2} that we have a unique equilibrium state with the weak Gibbs property for every H\"older continuous potential.
+In this paper, we show the same result for $S$-gap shifts.

-Our main result is that we can obtain a full level-2 large deviations principle from non-uniform versions of the Gibbs property and the specification property similar to those introduced in \cite{CT, CT2}.

-We work in the symbolic setting because our motivating examples are symbolic and because the exposition and computations are simpler in this context.
-Our approach is suitable for adaptation to non-symbolic topological dynamical systems, where analogues of some of the ideas in this paper have already been introduced \cite{CT3}.